chradev/Unified-ILI9341-Graphic-Test/README.md

  * Memory usage numbers are as reported in run-time and slightly different than one reported by the compiler;
  * Preparing of the data for filling the screen by pixels or bitmaps are made to be as fast as possible;
  * Speed up figure means the operation is that many times faster.

+Performance issues encountered for TFT\_ILI9341 library:

+ * for Arduino UNO (ATMega328) and Leonardo (ATMega32u4) "Fill screen by bitmaps" is 1.6 times slower than Adafruit_ILI9341 library and approximately 2 time slower than than Adafruit_ILI9341 for avr128db48;
+ * for Arduino Optiboot / avr128db48 "Fill screen by pixels" is more than 3 times slower than for other 2 MCUs.

 Helpful information about the hardware and software setup is written in 'Unified_ili9340_Graphic_Test_Results' `docx` and `pdf` files: